michaeljcohen/cricut_cache/readme.md

 ### Download the scripts

 Right click on the two links below and "Save link as" and save the files to your Desktop folder
-(you can save it anywhere else, but in the steps below you'll need to cd to that folder instead - if you don't know what that means, keep it on your Desktop :)

 *   [requirements.txt](https://raw.githubusercontent.com/michaeljcohen/cricut_cache/refs/heads/main/requirements.txt)
 *   [resetcricut.py](https://raw.githubusercontent.com/michaeljcohen/cricut_cache/refs/heads/main/resetcricut.py)